modelcontextstandard/docs/docs/Specification/1_MCS_Motivation_Overview/MCS_Motivation_Overview.md

 Previously, function implementations were written from scratch for every use case.
 But with MCS generalization is key.
 If a REST call works for one service, it can be reused for all REST-over-HTTP services.

-An MCS Driver does exactly that.
-It generalizes function calling for a given protocol over a specific transport layer.
+MCS generalizes function calling for a given protocol over a specific transport layer in one driver.